 - Secondary Color - Select the secondary transparency grid color.

-- Primary Opacity - Edit the opacity of the primary transparency color.
+- Primary Opacity - Select the opacity of the primary transparency color.

-- Secondary Opacity - Edit the opacity of the secondary transparency color.
+- Secondary Opacity - Select the opacity of the secondary transparency color.

-- Grid Size - Edit the size of the transparency grid boxes in pixels.
+- Grid Size - Select the size of the transparency grid boxes in pixels.

 - Transparent Backdrop - Enable or disable the transparent backdrop rendering mode.
 When enabled, the current canvas is rendered into a separate isolated layer, and then composited into the backdrop (containing the transparency grid, page frame and canvas color).
 Transparent backdrop is also used to correctly render blending modes composited against an empty backdrop.
 When disabled, the current canvas is rendered directly onto the canvas background color and transparency grid.
 The disabled mode may cause the blending modes to be composited incorrectly against the empty backdrop, but it may provide a slight performance improvement when rendering simple or moderately complex documents.